Pope Gregory XIII: Consistories

 During his pontificate, the pope created 34 cardinals in eight consistories; this included naming his nephew Filippo Boncompagni to the cardinalate in the pope's first consistory in 1572.
 Gregory XIII also named four of his successors as cardinals all in 1583: Giovanni Battista Castagna (Urban VII), Niccolò Sfondrati (Gregory XIV), Giovanni Antonio Facchinetti (Innocent IX), and Alessandro de' Medici (Leo XI).

 Death

 The pope suffered from a fever on 5 April 1585 and on 7 April said his usual private Mass, still in ill health.
-He seemed to recover enough that he was able to conduct meetings throughout 8 and 9 April, although it was observed he did not feel well.
-But a sudden change on 10 April saw him confined in his bed and it was observed that he had cold sweat and a weak pulse; he received the Extreme Unction moments before he died.
+He seemed to recover enough that he was able to conduct meetings throughout 8 and 9 April, although it was observed that he did not feel well.
+But a sudden change on 10 April saw him confined in his bed and it was observed that he had a cold sweat and a weak pulse; he received Extreme Unction moments before he died.